Summer Camps

 Registration Fees*

-*Standard fees for community center camps and several others.
-Fees for many camps, including Specialty, Outdoor Recreation and more, will vary.
+Note: Standard fees for community center camps and some others.
+Fees for all other camps may vary.

 8 a.m.-5 p.m.

-Breakfast, lunch and snack provided, except where otherwise noted.
+Meals: Breakfast, lunch and a snack provided, except where otherwise noted.

 Registration